Network Services · Vancouver, BC

 • Firewall rule base with comments explaining the business reason for each rule

-• Wireless radio plan, service set identifier (SSID) purpose list, and guest network policy
+• Wireless radio plan, SSID (network name) purpose list, and guest network policy

 • Change log of every modification from go-live onwards